Alejandro-Roldan/scandirRecursive/README.md

 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)

 An os.scandir implementation that supports recursiveness aswell as a maximum threshold depth in the recursiveness.
-More or less same speed as os.list and os.walk (a bit slower) but has the advantage that this scandir_recursive returns a list of os.DirEntry objects which is a big plus since it has a lot more information at hands reach and faster too in the end if you intend to manipulate the tree further since you don't need to call os.stat again.
+More or less same speed as os.list and os.walk (a bit slower) but has the advantage that this scandir_recursive returns os.DirEntry objects, which is way faster if you intend to manipulate the tree further since you don't need to call os.stat again.
 Also can filter the outputted entries by several fields.

-- scandir_recursive(path, mask=re.compile(''), ext_tuple=\[\], folders=True, files=True, hidden=False, min_len=0, max_len=9999, depth=0, max_find_items=0): A scandir implementation that allows recursiveness by level and returns a list of os.DirEntry objects.
+- scandir_recursive(path, mask=re.compile(''), ext_tuple=\[\], folders=True, files=True, hidden=False, min_len=0, max_len=9999, depth=0, max_find_items=0): A scandir implementation that allows recursiveness by level and returns a generator object that extracts os.DirEntry objects.
 It doesn't follow symbolic links.
 Depth starts at the maximum value and goes down by one in each function call until it reaches 0 where it doesn't call the function anymore.
 Returns a list of os.DirEntry objects.
 If the depth is -1 execute maximum recursiveness.